stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 This profile:

 - Allows read-only access to `/example/path1` and `/example/path2`
-- Allows read and write access to `/example/path3` (note the `write` setting also implies read access)
+- Allows read and write access to `/example/path3` (note that the `write` setting also implies read access)
 - Allows outbound TCP or UDP connections to localhost and google.com on ports 80 and 443